Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 ### Place
 - Insert your dismantled USB hub into the dongle along with the spare USB port.
 Make sure you removed all the support material in that cavity.
 - Verify that your XIAO ESPs and ETVR v4 PCB fit in their slots.
 It may be tight, but if not, use adhesives.
+Careful not to crush the ESP's buttons or riser connector!

 ![image](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/74e7402d-450c-492f-b3a7-142a5baf3cda)